bradleyeckert/chad/doc/forth.md

 A lot fewer words.
 You can define an ANS Forth in `chad`, but why?
 Code space is limited on purpose.
 Don't clutter it up with stuff you don't need.
-If your code needs an ANS word, then copy and paste.
+If your code needs an ANS word then copy and paste.
 There is so much beautiful ANS Forth code out there.
 You don't have to reinvent the wheel, but you do have to think.